-264. China has the necessary domestic legal basis to exchange information spontaneously.
-China notes that there are no legal or practical impediments that prevent the spontaneous exchange of information on rulings as contemplated in the Action 5 minimum standard.

-265. China has international agreements permitting spontaneous exchange of information, including: (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[1]) ("the Convention") and (ii) bilateral agreements in force with 100 jurisdictions.1
+- 259. China has the necessary domestic legal basis to exchange information spontaneously.
+China notes that there are no legal or practical impediments that prevent the spontaneous exchange of information on rulings as contemplated in the Action 5 minimum standard. - 260.
+China has international agreements permitting spontaneous exchange of information, including: (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[2]) ("the Convention") and (ii) bilateral agreements in force with 101 jurisdictions. - 261.
+For the year in review, the timeliness of exchanges is as follows:

-Future rulings Number of exchanges Delayed exchanges within the scope of the transparency framework transmitted within three months of the information becoming available to the competent authority or immediately after legal impediments have been lifted Number of exchanges transmitted later than three months of the information on rulings becoming available to the competent authority Reasons for the delays Any other comments 31 0 N/A N/A Follow-up requests received Number Average time to provide response Numb Number of requests not
+Future rulings within Number of exchanges Delayed exchanges the scope of the transparency framework transmitted within three months of the information becoming available to the competent authority or immediately after legal impediments have been lifted Number of exchanges transmitted later than three months of the information on rulings becoming available to the competent authority Reasons for the delays Any other comments 22 0 N/A N/A